 I’ve been working with color for over eight years.
-In that time, I’ve found 3 major ways to use color:
+In that time, I’ve found three major ways to use color:

 - Visualize it.
-Through visualization of colors you can instantly reach your nervous system and release of emotional and energetic blocks, tension, and stress.
-(See the exercise below for an example.)
+Through visualization of colors, you can instantly reach your nervous system and release emotional and energetic blocks, tension, and stress.
+See the exercise below for an example.